Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this when the user asks about the price of a particular Nigerian stock,' providing clear usage context.
-It lacks explicit 'when not to use' or alternative tool references, but the guidance is sufficiently clear for an agent.
+The description explicitly says 'Use this when the user asks about the price of a particular Nigerian stock.', providing clear context for when to invoke it.
+It does not explicitly name alternatives or exclusions, but the guidance is sufficient for a single-purpose tool.
+This matches the 'clear context, no exclusions' level.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.